Gezer: Tiglath-Pileser III and the Neo-Assyrian period

 The Neo-Assyrian king Tiglath-Pileser III put Gezer under siege between the years 734 and 732 BCE.
 The city was probably captured by the Assyrians at the end of the campaign of Tiglath-Pileser III to Canaan.
 At any rate, a fiery destruction so severe befell the city at this time, insofar that it reduced the upper two courses of stone in the inner casemate wall to powdery lime.
 A reference to Gezer's destruction appears in a cuneiform relief from the 8th-century BCE royal palace of Tiglath-Pileser III at Nimrud.
 The city inscribed on the relief is called 'Gazru'.

 Stamped Rhodian amphora handles, a Tyrian lead weight of the Tanit series, and a didrachm of Ptolemy VI found in situ suggest a Hellenistic occupation from the end of the 3rd century BCE to 142 BCE.

+Gezer became known as Gazara in the Hellenistic period and became an important city for the Hasmonean rulers.
 According to the book of 1 Maccabees, Simon Thassi captured Gazara and expelled the population during the Maccabean Revolt.
 He then brought in new settlers of devout Jews and fortified it, making it part of the Hasmonean kingdom.
-Gezer became known as Gazara in the Hellenistic period and became an important city for the Hasmonean rulers.

 Notwithstanding Simon's capture of Gezer in circa 142 BCE, Josephus alludes to the fact that Gezer returned under Seleucid control in the days of Antiochus VII Sidetes and during the high-priesthood of Simon's son, John Hyrcanus.
+Archaeologist Ronny Reich identified a cistern at Gazar as a mikveh, a Jewish ritual bath, based on its stepped design, plastering, hydraulic system, and close parallels to known examples from Jerusalem and Jericho, including the use of an otzar (pure rainwater reservoir) connected to the immersion pool.
+The installation appears to have been added to an earlier Hellenistic-era house, suggesting that Jewish settlers at Gezer repurposed existing buildings following Simon's conquest.
+This mikveh and the few other examples found at the site support the account in 1 Maccabees, which identifies the inhabitants of Hasmonean Gezer as observant Jews.

 Josephus, in both his Antiquities (12.7.4.; 13.6.7.; 13.9.2.) and in the Jewish War (1.2.2.), cites the Book of Maccabees as his primary source for these events and retains the Greek form of the name Gazara (Γάζαρά), meaning, Gezer.

 Elsewhere, Josephus (Jewish War 1.170) wrote that a certain "Gadara" (Γαδάροις) was one of the five synedria, or regional administrative capitals of the Hasmonean realm, established by Aulus Gabinius, the Roman proconsul of Syria, in 57 BCE.
 The name has been edited to "Gazara" in the Loeb edition (Jewish War 1.170).
 However, in this case, other researchers prefer one of two candidates from Transjordan, Gadara in Perea, or Gadara of the Decapolis (see more at Perea and Gadara (disambiguation)).